lyon-fnal/devenv/clion-linux.md

 Running CLion on the Mac and debugging *will* have the pretty printers.

-### Summary for Linux CLion
+## Summary for Linux CLion

 Using CLion on Linux with VNC is quite convenient and is an easy way to get started with CLion without a lot of up front effort.
 As mentioned, it doesn't look nor act like a Mac application.
-If that's disappointing to you, then read on for running CLion on the Mac.
+If that's disappointing to you, then see [clion-mac.md](clion-mac.md) for running CLion on the Mac.

-## Mac CLion

-This section and the remainder of the document will explain how to use CLion for the Mac to do development within a `devenv` container.